TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Fluid.rst

    <f:translate key="comment_header" extensionName="MyExtendedBlogExample"/>

-There is no fallback to the file of the original Extension in this case.
+There is no fallback to the file of the original extension in this case.

-By replacing all static texts with translation ViewHelpers the above text can be replaced:
+By replacing all static texts with translation ViewHelpers the above example can be replaced:

 .. code-block:: html